moorepants/dissertation/delftbicycle.rst

 - A single attempt at riding with eyes closed. at 30 km/h [#]_
 - Line tracking at six speeds for one rider. (runs 90-96)

-.. todo:: I could include this information as a table.
+.. todo:: I could include this information as a complete table.
 Would that be more readable?

 There is a potentially a considerable amount of findings and better statiscal conclusions that can be made from the data.